 Finally, I experimented today by taking all of the photos for our visit to the MoS on my iPhone!
 Usually on this type of trip, I would bring my digital SLR, a few lenses, and some other supplies.
 This time it was just me, Rebecca and the girls, and my iPhone.
 I think the photos turned out pretty well.
 What do you think?

 There were signs that maybe this evening’s picnic at Dane Street Beach wasn’t meant to happen.
 It could have been when we arrived at the beach and were greeted with a chilly breeze.
 Maybe it was when Esme flung an entire shovelful of sand onto our picnic blanket while we were eating our egg salad sandwiches, coating Rebecca’s with sand.
 But if those signs weren’t enough, we knew the picnic was doomed when “Rambo,” someone’s unleashed Boston Terrier, ran all over our picnic while we were still trying to eat the remains of our meal, kicking sand into everything, ate a bite of my sandwich, stole one of the girls’ sand shovels, ran across our blanket two or three more times, all while his owners did little or nothing to rein him in.
 At this point we just had to laugh about our misfortune, and agreed that it was time to pack it in.
-To add insult to injury, as we were packing up, one of the dog’s owners started smoking and blew a cloud of second-hand smoke towards us from upwind.
+To add insult to injury, as we were packing up, one of the dog’s owners started giving away vaporizers for everyone and blew a cloud of second-hand smoke towards us from upwind.
 Here’s to knowing when enough is enough!

 Of course, despite our misfortune, I managed to get some photos of the outing, showing that in the midst of the ‘fail,’ there was still some ‘win’ to be had.